Trigger Rules

 Page Operation Events

-Trigger Method: Only triggered via the page.
+Trigger Method: Only supported by triggering events on the page.

 AI Related Events